Wireless network: Channel

 Understanding of SISO, SIMO, MISO and MIMO.
 Using multiple antennas and transmitting in different frequency channels can reduce fading, and can greatly increase the system capacity.

 Shannon's theorem can describe the maximum data rate of any single wireless link, which relates to the bandwidth in hertz and to the noise on the channel.

 One can greatly increase channel capacity by using MIMO techniques, where multiple aerials or multiple frequencies can exploit multiple paths to the receiver to achieve much higher throughput – by a factor of the product of the frequency and aerial diversity at each end.

 Under Linux, the Central Regulatory Domain Agent (CRDA) controls the setting of channels.

 Network

-The total network bandwidth depends on how dispersive the medium is (more dispersive medium generally has better total bandwidth because it minimises interference), how many frequencies are available, how noisy those frequencies are, how many aerials are used and whether a directional antenna is in use, whether nodes employ power control and so on.
+The total network bandwidth depends on how dispersive the medium is (a more dispersive medium generally has better total bandwidth because it minimises interference), how many frequencies are available, how noisy those frequencies are, how many aerials are used and whether a directional antenna is in use, whether nodes employ power control and so on.

 Cellular wireless networks generally have good capacity, due to their use of directional aerials and their ability to reuse radio channels in non-adjacent cells.
-Additionally, cells can be made very small using low power transmitters this is used in cities to give network capacity that scales linearly with population density.
+Additionally, cells can be made very small using low-power transmitters.
+This is used in cities to give network capacity that scales linearly with population density.